It's 2050 And This Is How We Stopped Climate Change

 "He said to me a few weeks ago, he thinks he takes out his car about once every two weeks," Keesmaat says.
 He walks to shops, restaurants and basketball games.
 His neighbors walk to jobs in the financial district right down the street.
 He's not heating a big free-standing house, either.

-He's cut his energy use, and his greenhouse emissions, dramatically.
+He has cut his energy use, and his greenhouse emissions, dramatically.

 "That wasn't the driver for him," Keesmaat says.
 "He didn't say, 'How do I in fact live smaller?"
 It just happened naturally in this new urban geography.

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.